 Dominican Republic Gambling Laws

 The Dominican Republic’s gaming laws fall under the purview of the Dirección de Casinos y Juegos de Azar (Directorate of Casinos and Games of Chance) which itself is managed by the Ministerio de Hacienda (Ministry of Finance).
-This commission is responsible for issuing licenses to casinos, lotteries, bingo games, sports betting parlors, slot machines, charitable raffles and other games of chance.
+This commission is responsible for issuing licenses to casinos, lotteries, bingo games, sports betting parlors, slot machines, charitable raffles, and other games of chance.

 The Directorate also prepares licensing reports, supervises licensed activities, suspends licenses and prepares legislation for the gambling industry.
 The Loteria Nacional (National Lottery) oversees the national lottery which was established in 1927.
 Proceeds from the lottery are used to fund charitable causes and social programs.
 The Dominican Republic is proud of its lottery and actively works to protect the integrity of the lottery as an institution.

-Anyone making an application for a license is required to submit documentation that describes the business plan, games to be offered, betting limits, operating hours, finances and more to provide authorities with a clear look at what the applicant has in mind and how capable the applicant is of hosting responsible gambling.
+Anyone making an application for a license is required to submit documentation that describes the business plan, games to be offered, betting limits, operating hours, finances, and more to provide authorities with a clear look at what the applicant has in mind and how capable the applicant is of hosting responsible gambling.

-Currently, online gaming in the Dominican Republic is regulated more in theory than in the real world.
+Currently, online gambling in the Dominican Republic is regulated more in theory than in the real world.
 The laws are there but with no major company opting for a license, the industry is largely unregulated.
 The government needs to simplify the licensing process and reduce taxes and fees if it hopes to compete with other jurisdictions that work harder to attract international gaming companies.